Everyday Things That Decrease Your AC Efficiency

 5. Skipping AC Maintenance

 Skipping your annual AC tune-up is a surefire way to decrease its energy efficiency.
 During a Las Vegas AC tune-up, The Cooling Company technicians inspect and clean your entire cooling system.
-A dirty air filter decreases the air conditioner’s efficiency by as much as 15%.
+A dirty air filter, responsible for catching and filtering out harmful particles and contaminants, decreases the air conditioner’s efficiency by as much as 15%.
 Dirty coils and fan blades, obstructed condensate lines, and dirty air ducts also hurt AC efficiency.

 We recommend a springtime tune-up of your cooling system.
-If you forgot to schedule AC maintenance in the spring, it’s not too late to do it now.
-A typical AC tune-up only takes about one hour for our experienced technicians to perform.
-Preventive maintenance visits also allow us to identify areas of wear and tear so that worn parts can be replaced before they fail.
+If you overlooked to schedule AC maintenance in the spring, don’t let the problem linger, it’s not too late to do it now.
+A typical AC system tune-up only takes about one hour for our experienced technicians to perform.
+Not only does it clean out unwanted dirt but it helps to repair areas of wear and tear so that worn parts can be replaced before they fail.

 6. Improperly Located AC Equipment

 The place where your AC equipment is located makes a big difference in its efficiency.
-If you install your thermostat in an area that’s close to heat-generating appliances, it will cause your air conditioner to cycle more frequently.
-This will unnecessarily increase your utility bills.
+If you install your thermostat in an area that’s close to heat-generating appliances, or where dirt particles can clog up the system’s air filters, it will cause your air conditioner to cycle more frequently.
+This will unnecessarily increase your utility bills and cause potential health problems due to pollutants in the air.

 Avoid placing your thermostat near a refrigerator, oven, microwave, computer, lamp, or dishwasher.
 Small appliances, including toasters, coffeemakers, and toaster ovens also generate heat.
-Thermostats should not be placed on a wall that gets direct sunlight.
+In addition, thermostats should not be placed on a wall that gets direct sunlight.

 An optimal location for a thermostat is on an interior hallway wall.
 The location of your air conditioner’s outdoor unit also matters.
-If the unit gets direct sunlight, it won’t do as good of a job releasing heat from your home.
+If the unit gets direct sunlight or dirt interference, it won’t do as good of a job releasing heat from your home.

 A better place is in an area shaded by foliage or a fence.
 Make sure any shrubs, tree branches, or landscaping is cut back at least three feet away from the outdoor unit.
-It needs this amount of clearance for airflow.
+It needs this amount of clearance for airflow and to limit problems from airborne dirt and debris.

 7. Failing to Clean Air Ducts and Registers

-Over time, dust and debris build up in your home’s air ducts.
+Over time, dust and debris build up in your home’s air ducts as do microscopic particles, further polluting the air.
 As the buildup gets thicker, less of the cooled air will be able to push through the ducts and enter your living spaces.
 If the cooled air can’t get into your living areas, the thermostat will keep triggering the air conditioner to cycle.
-This adds stress to the cooling system and increases your utility bills.
+This adds stress to the AC system, leading to increased utility bills and repair needs.

 It’s a good idea to schedule professional duct cleaning every one to three years.
-If your household includes furry pets or anyone with allergies or breathing disorders, yearly duct cleaning is a good idea.
+If your household includes furry pets or anyone with allergies or breathing disorders, yearly duct cleaning is a good idea especially considering the presence of air-borne pollutants.

-Forgetting to clean the air vent covers or registers also decreases your AC efficiency.
+Forgetting to clean the air vent covers or registers also decreases your AC system efficiency.
 Once each month, remove the vent covers.
 Clean them with a soapy, soft cloth.
-Wipe them dry with a microfiber or cotton cloth before replacing them.
+Wipe them dry with a microfiber or cotton cloth before replacing them, to ensure dust and pollutants are properly handled and your air conditioning unit remains in prime condition.

 8. Leaving Blinds and Curtains Open

 One of the best things about living in Las Vegas is the sunny weather.
 However, letting the sunshine into your home makes your house get hotter.
-Your air conditioner will have to work harder in order to make up for the heat increase caused by direct sunlight.
+Your air conditioner will have to work under increased temperatures and harder in order to make up for the heat increase caused by direct sunlight.

 During the morning, close the shades, blinds, or drapes on the east-facing windows in your home.
 By mid-morning, close the window coverings on the south side of your home.

 Afternoon, close the covers on the west-facing windows.
 Consider investing in room-darkening curtains, shades, or blinds.
-They block almost all of the sunlight.
+They block almost all of the relentless Las Vegas sun.

 At night, you might sleep better because they block light from neighboring homes and street lights.

 At The Cooling Company, we’re prepared to provide you with quality heating and air conditioning repairs, installations, and tune-ups.
 Our maintenance plans offer convenience.
-You can also count on us for duct replacement services.
+You can also depend on us for duct replacement services to further optimize your existing air conditioning unit and deal with any potential problems.
 Contact us at The Cooling Company today for more information or to schedule an appointment.

 Favicon